arvados/rnaseq-cwl-training/_episodes/07-resources.md

+---
-# Resources for further learning
+title: " Resources for further learning"
+teaching: 0
+exercises: 0
+questions:
+- "Key question (FIXME)"
+objectives:
+- "First learning objective.
+(FIXME)"
+keypoints:
+- "First key point.
+Brief Answer to questions.
+(FIXME)"
+---

 Hopefully you now have a basic grasp of the steps involved in developing a CWL workflow.
 There are many resources out there to